What are drains and sewers?

 The council has a statutory duty in the interests of public health to ensure that blocked and foul-smelling private drains are cleared and, where appropriate, to recharge the householders for this service.
 Any recharge is apportioned equally to all households feeding into the sewer up to the point that it is blocked and follows the serving of a notice.

-The council may become involved if:
+We may become involved if:

 - Private households, being served by a drain and/or private sewers are unable or unwilling adequately to deal with the problem.
 In these cases we are able to serve a Legal Notice requiring the work to be done.
-The work may be done by the Council in default of the owners.
+The work may be done by us in default of the owners.
 However this will be subject to an administration charge and it will normally be more economical for the owners to agree amongst themselves to arrange for the works to be carried out.

 - Access is not possible or denied onto a property to investigate the situation.
-An Authorised Officer of the council may enter the property at any reasonable time to assess the extent of the problem.
+An authorised officer of the council may enter the property at any reasonable time to assess the extent of the problem.

 - We have reason to believe that a risk to public health exists and it is unlikely that the person(s) responsible will be able or willing to carry out necessary works.

 We have a number of options for service of notice in respect of private drains and sewers using public health acts, the building act and other provisions but legal action is complicated and can involve extra expense and delay.
 However, legal action should not be necessary where owners are aware of their shared ownership and clearance and repair will be quicker and cheaper if they can agree to have works carried out and share costs fairly amongst themselves.